JayAllison/elementary-examples/README.md

-# elementary-examples
+# Elementary School Coding Examples
-Source code examples from elementary school demonstrations
+This repository contains coding examples for many different types of coding.